gzwplato/LazUnits/README.md

 1. LazCopyOptions - Copy/Backup/Restore IDE and Project Options

-1. LazCopyTemplates  - Saves pre-configured template directories as a new project directory.
+1. LazCopyTemplates  - Copy pre-configured template directories as a new project directory.

 1. LazDebugUnit    -	Adds a Debug Form with a Memo to write debug messages.
 DebugUnitMgr utility adds/removes DebugUnit from a project;